The Hidden Indexing Trap: LangChain-Postgres, pgvector, and Custom Vector Stores

 QPS degrades sharply when the index grows beyond shared_buffers.
 At that point every query requires disk reads to traverse the graph, and throughput approaches single-digit QPS even on fast storage 5.
 Monitor the ratio of idx_blks_hit to idx_blks_hit + idx_blks_read on the HNSW index; a sustained cache-hit rate below 90% under steady-state load is the leading indicator.

-IVFFlat centroids are computed once at build time.
+IVFFlat computes centroids once at build time.
 As the dataset mutates, recall degrades.
 Rebuild the index when more than 30% of rows have changed since the last build, or when recall drops without a configuration change.
 REINDEX CONCURRENTLY rebuilds without a full table lock on PostgreSQL 15+.

 Design Principles for pgvector in Production